 A student enrolled in our Master of Arts in Mass Communication graduate program (MAMC) seeks a master’s degree.
 The student takes coursework that runs from 33 to 38 credit hours, which is 11 to 13 classes.

 A graduate certificate student is not pursuing a degree.
-She is completing a shorter term of study, generally four courses or 12 to 14 credit hours.
+It is a shorter term of study, with generally four courses or 12 to 14 credit hours.
 The graduate certificate signifies completion of these courses.
-The courses can sometimes be used to satisfy degree requirements for a master’s degree – if the graduate certificate student applies to a graduate program that will accept the courses.
+Certificate courses can sometimes be used to satisfy degree requirements for a master’s degree – if the graduate certificate student applies to a graduate program that will accept the courses.

 University of Florida offers eight MAMC distance specializations: Audience Analytics, Digital Strategy, Global Strategic Communication, Political Communication, Public Interest Communication, Public Relations and Communication Management, Social Media, and Web Design and Online Communication.
 Completing any of these specializations results in a graduate degree.

 We offer three graduate certificates created from four courses that are part of the relevant broader MAMC specialization.
 These certificate classes are the core classes from the masters’ specializations.
 A graduate certificate student does not take more than these four courses unless they apply to the master’s specialization.
 At that point, the certificate classes count toward the MAMC, thereby shortening the time to earn a degree.
 A graduate certificate student must decide whether completing the certificate is their goal or whether they will apply for the master’s program.

 Additionally, the college offers two certificates that are not part of any MAMC program.
 These certificates are Cross Media Sales and Communicating Value and Web Conversion.
 Students who complete the Cross Media Sales certificate cannot use these classes to satisfy an MAMC specialization.
 However, students who complete the Communicating Value and Web Conversion certificate can transfer those classes into the Digital Strategy specialization.